raysan5/custom_game_engines/README.md

 # CUSTOM GAME ENGINES

-A list of custom game engines.
+A comprehensive list of custom game engines.
 This list is based on a 2020 article: [custom_game_engines_small_study](https://gist.github.com/raysan5/909dc6cf33ed40223eb0dfe625c0de74)

 The list has been moved to a custom repo to allow contributors to improve it! **Additions and improvements are really welcome!!!**